Skeleton Lake (Ontario): Recreation

-The open body of water in Skeleton Lake is about the largest open body of water in all the Muskoka Lakes.
+The open body of water in Skeleton Lake is the largest open body of water in all the Muskoka Lakes.
 This makes it an excellent lake for such sports as sailing and windsurfing, though there can be rough water.
+In mid August, an annual Regatta is held at Camp Newport.
+Sport scuba finders find the clear and deep water appealing.

 Fishing is very difficult in the lake.
-Bass and trout can be caught.
+Small Mouth Bass, Pickerel and Lake Trout can be caught although Rock Bass are a plenty and easy to catch for getting young children hooked on fishing.
 In the spring, lake trout will strike at minnows in cold shallow water.
-Later in the summer, trout like to stay in cold water below the second thermocline, which is typically 50–70 feet.
+Later in the summer, trout like to stay in cold water below the second thermocline, which is typically 50-70 ft.
 This requires down-riggers to get the bait to the right depth.
-Bass can be caught in shallower depths.
+Small Mouth Bass can be caught in shallower depths.
+An annual fishing derby is held at the beginning of August.

+Travel around the lake to see its granite rock faces that rise directly from the water.
+Most notably, Devil's Face Cliff can be viewed directly from the water, or you can access the viewpoint atop Devil's Face Cliff via a trail near the township dock at Wilson's Lodge.

 There is a cottagers' association for the many cottagers who spend their time at Skeleton Lake.

 Summer Camps

 Skeleton Lake is home to several religion-based camps including Camp Ramah in Canada, a Jewish summer camp; Camp Kwasind, a Baptist camp; and Camp Newport, operated by The Salvation Army.